 Fort Valley State University

 The college enjoyed a tremendous growth spurt in the 1920s as the Carnegie Foundation and private citizens provided funds for the erection of the Carnegie Library, Peabody Trades Building, Academic Building, and Ohio Hall.
-Despite the Depression, Patton Home Economics Building erected in 1937 along with a few more buildings in the 1940s, such as Davison Hall.
+Despite the Depression, Patton Home Economics Building was erected in 1937 along with a few more buildings in the 1940s, such as Davison Hall.

-Hunt Memorial Library dedicated in 1952 and in 1953, the Home Management House for Home Economics, General Purpose Barn, Farm Equipment Shed, and Deep Well for the Division of Agriculture were made available just before the Tabor Agriculture Building opened in 1954.
+Hunt Memorial Library was dedicated in 1952 and in 1953, the Home Management House for Home Economics, General Purpose Barn, Farm Equipment Shed, and Deep Well for the Division of Agriculture were made available just before the Tabor Agriculture Building opened in 1954.

 In 1979 the College became accredited by the American Association of Veterinary Medicine.
 In 1986, Fort Valley State College received approval to offer the Bachelor of Science Degree in Veterinary Science.
 In 1987 Fort Valley State College received approval to offer Computer Science courses at Robins Air Force Base in Warner Robins, Georgia.

 In 1995, the Computer Technology Mathematics Building was opened for occupancy on August 18.
-Furthermore, the school changed from a Level III to a Level IV School by Southern Association of Colleges and Schools (SACS).
+Furthermore, the school was changed from a Level III to a Level IV School by the Southern Association of Colleges and Schools (SACS).

 • College of Agriculture, Family Sciences and Technology

 • College of Arts and Sciences

-College of Education and Professional Studies
+• College of Education and Professional Studies

 Since 1959, Fort Valley State University has enjoyed a notable succession of presidents who expanded curricula and enhanced the status of the institution.
 Dr. W.W.E.
-Blanchet, Dr. C.W.
-Pettigrew appointed fourth President.
+Blanchet and Dr. C.W.
+Pettigrew were appointed fourth President.